drew-hearin-2020/take_home_assignment/README.md

 ```sh
 docker logs -f test-app
 ```
-You will see the Success / Failure / Time to Last Byte currently being requested from our "api" at a rate of 4x per second.
+You will see the Success / Failure / Time to Last Byte currently being requested from our "api" at a rate of 4x per second (arbitrary).

 app-test sample output against our endpoint:
 ```sh